develprr/metamatic-framework/README.md

 Metamatic provides an easy way to manage your data stores and states inside them.
 In Metamatic, the data flows typically as follows:

 1. A component updates the Metamatic store by directly invoking an updater function that is defined in a store utility file.
-2. Store updater function in the store utility file updates the store and the store fires an update event.
+2. The store updater function in the store utility file updates the store and fires an update event containing a copy of the store itself.
-3. Component/components connected to the store receive the event from the Metamatic store, containing a copy the store itself as passenger.
+3. The component/components connected to the store receive the event from the Metamatic store.
 4. The connected components update their state from the event and the component refreshes itself.

 * The data maintains its integrity since updating the master copy in the central Metamatic data store radiates the change to every place where needed!